Board of Directors

-In 2000, Gwin was President of Solect Technology Group, a global provider of billing, customer care and service management software for the telecommunications industry.
-Solect was sold to Amdocs Inc. for US$1.2B.
-Prior to Solect, Howard was EVP World Wide Operations at Peoplesoft Inc., responsible for all company revenue streams and field employees.
+In 2000, Howard was President/COO of Solect Technology Group, sold to Amdocs Inc. for US$1.4B.
+Prior to Solect, Howard was EVP World Wide Operations at Peoplesoft Inc., responsible for company revenue streams and field employees.
 During his tenure, the company grew from less than $100M in revenues to $1.3B.
 Howard began his career spending 13 years in senior sales, marketing and operations roles with IBM and Xerox.

-Gwin has a Bachelor of Business degree from Simon Fraser University.
+Howard has a Bachelor of Business degree from Simon Fraser University

 Michael Woeller most recently served as Chief Information Officer and EVP of CIGNA Corporation.
 Prior to that, he held senior executive roles at three of Canada's financial services organizations including Canadian Imperial Bank of Commerce (CIBC), Toronto-Dominion Bank, and Canada Trust.